Read data agreement

 Lawful basis of the agreement - consent / legal_obligation / contract / vital_interest / public_task / legitimate_interest

-Possible values: [null
+Possible values: [null, data_source, data_using_service]

 The date on which the DPIA report is generated after a DPIA